 Mental health is very serious and should not be neglected.
 This is why bullying and gossiping in the workplace is so frowned upon and exactly why professionals in the workplace are expected to be exactly that, a professional.

 The term Professional often carries with it some sort of connotation of stiff, stuffy, or strict behavior.

-You can actually be a relaxed, normal human being, and still be professional.
-It goes without saying (or it should) that basic rules should be followed, behavior is critical, adherence to personnel policies and laws are critical.
+You can actually be a relaxed, normal human being, and still, be professional.
+It goes without saying (or it should) that basic rules should be followed, the behavior is critical, adherence to personnel policies and laws are critical.